-The other day I was going through different inspirational videos on you tube, when this video of Ruma Roka caught my attention.
+The other day I was going through different inspirational videos on youtube when this video of Ruma Roka caught my attention.

 This video is so inspirational that I couldn’t stop visiting their website to find out more about them.

-She doesn’t have anyone in her family who is deaf and mute, yet she was moved by the suffering of these people so much that she has learnt their language to make a big difference in all these 67 million people’s life.
+She doesn’t have anyone in her family who is deaf and mute, yet she was moved by the suffering of these people so much that she has learned their language to make a big difference in all these 67 million people’s life.
 She tried to prove that these people may be differently abled but not disabled at all.
 With her dedication to change their lives, she has opened an NGO Noida Deaf Society (NDS) that trains these people for employment.

-Her story of initial failures only tells us that we need to try different ways to succeed in life especially when we are trying for a bigger change, when we are aiming high; And rightly so, today we find more than 1500 of her deaf students employed in prestigious companies from different sectors.
+Her story of initial failures only tells us that we need to try different ways to succeed in life especially when we are trying for a bigger change when we are aiming high; And rightly so, today we find more than 1500 of her deaf students employed in prestigious companies from different sectors.
 The success stories of these differently able students make us realize that they may be deaf but they are definitely not dumb as popularly referred to as ‘deaf and dumb’.

-In India, where we have women like Ruma, who consistently try to add value to our life by her hard work, and teach such differently able people (who needed to be provided more govt. help rather than able bodied, educated wives) to work in a competitive world and prove their abilities, we also have a lifelong maintenance system that encourages divorced women to get lifelong maintenance and be dependant on someone else, rather than doing anything of their own.
+In India, where we have women like Ruma, who consistently try to add value to our life by her hard work, and teach such differently able people (who needed to be provided more govt. help rather than able-bodied, educated wives) to work in a competitive world and prove their abilities, we also have a lifelong maintenance system that encourages divorced women to get lifelong maintenance and be dependant on someone else, rather than doing anything of their own.

 When I look at these two different forms of empowerment, I wonder when will the women in India realize the politics of women empowerment.
 Will they take lessons from Ruma’s inspirational stories?
 Will they understand what is true empowerment?
-Will they understand that empowerment is not about filing false cases on a man and getting away with his money / property.
+Will they understand that empowerment is not about filing false cases on a man and getting away with his money/property.
 Rather empowerment is like what Ruma had been doing to the deaf of India.
 Creating job opportunity for them, making them employable, proving their worth.